g-seph/lareact/README.md

 ## Chapter 4 - Inertia && React installation

-I can't suggest enough [this video](https://www.youtube.com/watch?v=Yp4SifzmRu4) (which I already linked before).
+I can't suggest [this video](https://www.youtube.com/watch?v=Yp4SifzmRu4) enough (a video I already linked before).
 It shows the process applied with Vue3, but most of the principles are valid for React too.

 Dependency installation